 Keeping our students safe has always been our most important priority here in the Robla School District.
 But the world continues to change and we must change along with it.
-Unfortunately, it is all too common to hear about incidents in schools where students are faced with dangerous situations and even come to harm.
-With this in mind, we will be making some important changes to our procedures during the 2018-2019 school year.
+We are sharing resources and policies that help to provide a safe and equitable environment for all of our students.

 ALICE, short of Alert, Lockdown, Inform, Counter, and Evacuate is the state and federal recommended approach to dealing with school shootings and other emergencies.
 All leaders in the Robla School District have been trained and certified in the ALICE approach to responding to an active shooter situation.

 During the 2018-19 school year, all teachers and staff members will be trained